City-of-Helsinki/linkedevents/README.md

 [The Linked Events API for the Helsinki capital region](http://api.hel.fi/linkedevents/) contains data from the Helsinki City Tourist & Convention Bureau, the City of Helsinki Cultural Office and the Helmet metropolitan area public libraries.

+*Linked Events has been updated to Django 1.11.
+To upgrade to Linked Events release v2.0, please upgrade to release v1.3 first.*

 Installation for development
 ----------------------------